Revenue Models

 What metrics should SaaS founders track to evaluate the success of a freemium model?

-To evaluate how your freemium model is performing, SaaS companies can use the following metrics:
+To evaluate how your freemium model is performing, SaaS companies can use the following SaaS metrics

 • Conversion Rate: Measure the percentage of users that switch from a freemium to a paid subscription.